urbanwuensch/drEEM-online/README.md

 - Run `dreeminstall`

 ## Usage
+- drEEM version 2 is based on object-oriented programming (OOP); to initialize the toolbox, type `tbx = drEEMtoolbox;`.
+- Access the toolbox methods by calling e.g. `tbx.importeems(...)`
+- To see which methods are available, type `tbx.` followed by hitting the TAB key to get a list of method suggestions.
+- For orientation, method names generally refer to an action and an object, e.g. `importeems`, `fitparafac`, `subtractblanks`, `splitdataset`, etc.
 - Type `help drEEM` for for an overview of functions.

 ## Further reading (peer-reviewed publications)